 Coastal, Eastern Shore-Mobile Bay Causeway & Blakely Island Loop | Baldwin | Best Seasons: Fall | Spring

 Within Village Point Park is D’Olive Cemetery, a burial site of early Daphne settlers.
-This burial site dates back to the early 1800s, making the D’Olives the oldest family in Daphne and one of the oldest in Baldwin County.
-There are several graves remaining in the cemetery dating back to the 1800s with headstone inscriptions in French.
-Jackson’s Oak, a massive Live Oak, is the site where General Andrew Jackson is said to have once bivouacked his troops.
+This burial site dates to the early 1800s, making the D’Olives the oldest family in Daphne and one of the oldest in Baldwin County.
+Several graves remaining in the cemetery bear headstone inscriptions in French.
+In addition to its historical significance, the area near the cemetery is often excellent for migrants in spring and fall.
+Two paths lead through the woods from the cemetery.
+In spring, they often have Swainson’s Warblers, and in fall they often yield such special birds as Canada Warbler.
+Migrant birds can also be found near the beach, particularly by the north end of the marsh.

 GPS: N30.62872 W-87.91215